 - a pinch of lemon zest and a few drops of juice

 - 2 tablespoons Parmesan

 - fine sea salt and freshly ground black pepper

 - Preheat the oven to 200 degrees Celsius/ 400 degrees Fahrenheit.

-- Cut the long part of a butternut squash and remove the peel.
+- Cut the long part of the butternut squash and remove the peel.
 Slice the squash into slices about 1,5 cm/ 0.6 inches thick.
 Place them on a lightly oiled baking tray.
 Brush them with the olive oil, sprinkle them with salt and pepper and bake for about 20 minutes or until soft.

 - Chop: In the meantime, clean the mushrooms and chop them finely.
 Mix them with a few drops of lemon juice.
 Chop the shallots and the garlic clove very finely as well.
-Give them to the mushrooms.
+Add them to the mushrooms.

 - Heat 2 teaspoons of the butter in a small pan and lightly braise the mushroom-shallot mixture.
 Remove from the heat and stir in the finely chopped parsley and the lemon zest.
 Add salt and freshly ground black pepper to taste.